Jgit-P/Username-and-Password-Generator/README.md

 A Python script that generates random usernames and secure passwords, then saves them to a file.

     ##Features:
--Generates a random usernames based on first and last name inputs -Creates strong, random passwords of a customizable length(mine is set to 10.
+-Generates a random username based on first and last name inputs -Creates strong, random passwords of a customizable length(mine is set to 10.
 For the Seurity+ standard of a password 9-12) -Saves generated credentials to a text file(credentials.txt) -Option to save CSV format for Excel compatability